The Twitch Graveyard

 • ☠️ Reruns: January 2018 - June 2022

 Reruns allowed users to re-broadcast any of their previous content.
-This included the ability to rerun playlists of VODs.
+This included the ability to rerun VOD playlists.
 In June, functionality changed, and VODs on Twitch were no longer the source of rerun content; instead, having to broadcast them from your software of choice AS a rerun.
 The change was because reruns were only used by 0.2% of streamers.

 • ☠️ Twitchverse: January 2020 - June 2022*